SethMMorton/natsort/docs/source/howitworks.rst

     ['/p/Folder/file.tar.gz', '/p/Folder (1)/file (1).tar.gz', '/p/Folder (1)/file.tar.gz', '/p/Folder (10)/file.tar.gz']

 Almost!
 It seems like there is some funny business going on in the final filename component as well.
-We can solve that nice and quick with `Path.suffixes`_ and `Path.stem`_.
+We can solve that nicely and quickly with `Path.suffixes`_ and `Path.stem`_.

 .. code-block:: python